slideshow-s9/docs/more.md

 ```

-## How To Use Gradient Themes for the Built-In S6 Template Pack?
+## How To Use Gradient Background Themes for the Built-In S6 Template Pack?

-You can define your gradient theme in plain text in the slide show source in the header
+You can define your gradient background theme in plain text in the slide show source in the header
 using a simple CSS-style name value pair.
-[More »](themes.html#use)
+[More »](#how-to-use-gradient-background-themes-for-the-built-in-s6-template-pack)

 ## How To Generate PDF Documents from Your Slide Shows?